Table of Contents

 Atrial natriuretic peptide (ANP) is released if the heart’s right atrium has an increased blood volume.
 As a result, the kidneys excrete more water and sodium.

 ADH (also known as vasopressin): If the blood is too concentrated, osmoreceptors in the hypothalamus will react.
-Here, ADH is produced and afterward stored in the posterior lobe of the pituitary gland.
+Here, ADH is produced and later stored in the posterior lobe of the pituitary gland.
 As a result of this secretion, the kidneys transfer more water from the primary urine back to the blood, thus thinning the blood and increasing its volume.

-The kidneys also regulate the blood content of potassium, bicarbonate, phosphate, magnesium, and calcium through influences of hormones and specialized transporters.
+The kidneys also regulate the blood content of potassium, bicarbonate, phosphate, magnesium, and calcium through the influences of hormones and specialized transporters.

 Regulation of blood pressure

 The kidneys regulate the blood pressure by changing the blood volume and the diameters of the blood vessels.
 Here, the renin-angiotensin-aldosterone-system plays an important part.

 Changes in the pH level of the blood can have life-threatening consequences.
 The kidney has mechanisms for the excretion of protons and the reabsorption of bicarbonate.

 |Erythropoietin||Secreted in cases of hypoxia||Causes the proliferation of erythrocytes in order to increase the oxygen content in the blood|